Class of 2023 and Transfer Students

 There will be a number of exciting activities during Welcome Days for which you will need specific attire.

-On Saturday, August 26, we want you to show some school pride and wear your “Welcome Days” T-shirt all day!
+On Friday, August 23, we want you to show some school pride and wear your “Welcome Days” T-shirt later that day!
 You will receive this shirt at Welcome Days check-in.

 - White professional blouse (no low cut or tight-fitting blouses that reveal cleavage)